-I started to study astrology at 16 years of age and herbs at 17 years of age I had an aunt that taught me a lot of the stars and various other people on the herb path I have met that have taught me, so almost 50 years of study have been teaching 40 of those years and the last 10 at UNM I grow herbs I write about herbs I paint herbs I've made about 200 formulas they have been in stores across the land before the world got strange about herbs again I have come to the herbs mainly through the European version and have learned some of other Traditions along the way
+Started to study astrology at 16 years of age and herbs at 17 years of age she had an aunt that taught her a lot of the stars.
+Various other people on the herb path that she met taught her, so almost 50 years of study have been teaching 40 of those years and the last 10 at UNM.
+She grows herbs, writes about herbs, paints herbs and has made about 200 formulas.
+They have been in stores across the land before the world got strange about herbs.
+She has come to the herbs mainly through the European version and has learned some of other Traditions along the way.

 Morgaine Witriol is a Certified Clinical Herbalist, and intuitive healer.
 She works to remove energetic and emotional blockages from the body that often contribute to physical ailments and disease, allowing the body to heal itself.
 Morgaine apprenticed with the late Mayan medicine man Don Heriberto Cocom in the rainforest of Belize and Grandma Muna, an herbalist and acupuncturist in Taos, NM.
 She continued her studies at the Northwest School for Botanical Studies, California School of Herbal Studies, The Blue Otter School, The Dandelion Herbal Center, and at the Acutonics Institute of Integrative Medicine.
 She will be teaching on Jewish Folk Medicine and the Sephardic New Mexico Cryto Jews, as well as Herbalism